 There are no monthly or interest payments to the Scottish Government.
 You will own the property outright, however, the Scottish Government holds a security over the share it has funded and you can pay this back when you sell your property or pay this back sooner by increasing your equity stake.

 Up to 40% funding is available towards the purchase price with the LIFT scheme, which is aimed at first time buyers (terms and conditions apply).
-The scheme brings together a few different ways to help access homeownership, including:
+The scheme brings together a few different ways to help access homeownership.
+One of these ways includes the New Supply Shared Equity Scheme:

 General: